Wunderbyte-GmbH/moodle-mod_booking/README.txt

 booking or the booking is cancelled
 - Booking email messages can now be customised via the booking settings page
 - Booking times displayed, as well as dates
+- Can now specify a maximum number of bookings that any one user can make in one booking activity (more bookings can be made after the endtime has passed for those bookings).